 If you have never dyed your beard before, then you should probably test out a kit and see if your skin is sensitive to the ingredients.
 We chose safe beard dyes with natural ingredients and no PPDs for our beard dye reviews.

 For those who experience no skin issues after the sensitivity test, you should be able to use beard dye every 2 to 4 weeks or as needed if your greys keep showing up.
 If you want to wait longer in between colorings, then you may want to look for a stronger permanent method for dyeing your beard.

 We also don’t recommend the Just for Men beard dye products because of the potential to burn your skin and diminish the health of your hair.
 There have been multiple lawsuits showing that these products aren’t safe.

-If your skeptical about dyeing your beard or want a professional opinion, your local barbershop should be able to show you photos and talk to you about the right color to match your beard to your hair.
+If you’re skeptical about dyeing your beard or want a professional opinion, your local barbershop should be able to show you photos and talk to you about the right color to match your beard to your hair.